peoplelu/SAS/README.md

 cd MCC
 ```

+### Checkpoint Setup
+- Download from [LSeg Checkpoint](https://drive.google.com/file/d/1FTuHY1xPUkM-5gaDtMfgCl3D0gR89WV7/view) and place it in lseg_util folder.
+- Download ADEChallengeData2016.zip from [link](https://ade20k.csail.mit.edu/), unzip it, and place it in lseg_util folder.
-### Download SAM, LSeg and SEEM checkpoint
+- Download the SEEM checkpoint from [link](https://huggingface.co/xdecoder/SEEM/resolve/main/seem_focall_v0.pt) and place it in seem_util folder.
-Download from [LSeg Checkpoint](https://drive.google.com/file/d/1FTuHY1xPUkM-5gaDtMfgCl3D0gR89WV7/view) and place it in lseg_util folder.
-Then download ADEChallengeData2016.zip from [link](https://ade20k.csail.mit.edu/), unzip it, and place it in lseg_util folder.
-Download the SEEM checkpoint from [link](https://huggingface.co/xdecoder/SEEM/resolve/main/seem_focall_v0.pt) and place it in seem_util folder.
-Download the SAM checkpoint from [link](https://github.com/facebookresearch/segment-anything#model-checkpoints) and place it in sam_util folder.
+- Download the SAM checkpoint from [link](https://github.com/facebookresearch/segment-anything#model-checkpoints) and place it in sam_util folder.

 ### Generate synthesized images
 ```bash